 In this article, I will show you how to export SCCM device collection using multiple methods.
 You can manually export all the devices from a SCCM device collection to a CSV file, use a PowerShell command or use the export option from SCCM console and export them to an Excel file.

-When you have a device collection that has got numerous devices or users, you may want to export them to an Excel file and analyze the list.
-Exporting a device collection or a user collection can be done from SCCM console.
+If your device collection includes a large number of users or devices, you might want to export the list to Excel for analysis.
+Exporting a device collection or a user collection can be done from the SCCM console.

-In some cases, you may be asked to export devices from SCCM device collection to a CSV file and compare it with another report.
-In such situations, you can use the export option in SCCM console to complete your task.
+In some cases, you may be asked to export devices from the Configuration Manager device collection to a CSV file and compare it with another report.
+In such situations, you can use the export option in the SCCM console to complete your task.

 Ways to Export Device Collection in SCCM